amajakai14/training-warehouse-management/README.md

 for a better experience I recommend edit Java code in `IntelliJ` and edit `html javascript css` in VScode

-first let's start our erver
+first let's start our server
 open intellij -> open -> training-warehouse-management

 left click on DemoApplication.java -> `Run DemoApplication.main()` or `実行`
 in the terminal you might see something like `Tomcat started on port(s): 8080 (http)` that's means it work!

-open vscode -> open -> traning-warehouse-management
+open vscode -> open -> training-warehouse-management
-nowlet's go to `beginner` folder `ui` folder then open `index.html` there's two button on the site let's click it and see what's it return to us
+now let's go to `beginner` folder `ui` folder then open `index.html` there's two button on the site let's click it and see what's it return to us

 let's look into `index.js`